oudlabs/oudpockit/README.md

 ### Example 2: Setup administrative web service (OUDSM)
 Note that setup of the OUDSM is not required to setup OUD instances.
+Note also that Fusion Middleware patch 37376076 is required for OUDSM to work.

     ./manage_oudsm.sh setup